PipeKeys, PipeKeysC, and PipeKeysB

 PipeKeysB is now available on the iTunes App Store

-PipeKeys is an expressive, authentic sounding concert pitch 3/4 set of Uilleann pipes chanter, drones, and two regulators in the form of a standard two octave piano keyboard.
+PipeKeys/PipeKeys HD are expressive, authentic sounding concert pitch 3/4 sets of Uilleann pipes chanter, drones, and two regulators in the form of a standard two octave piano keyboard.

-PipeKeysC, the latest version, is in the key of C and based on a completely new set of audio samples from a top quality set of pipes in C that I used to own.
+PipeKeysC, is in the key of C and based on a completely new set of audio samples from a top quality set of pipes in C that I used to own.

-Touch the drone button to switch the drones on and off.
-The balance between the drones and chanter may be adjusted on the settings page.
+Touch the drone puck image to switch the drones on and off.

-Since the chanter does not go below D, I've put four of the standard regulator chords on the top and bottom halves of the lowest two keys.
+Play the regulator chords on the top and bottom halves of the lowest two notes (C and C#) on the keyboard.

 Finger vibrato, as is done on the real instrument, can be added by sliding back and forth along the length of the chanter keys.
 The note C has an extended pitch bend range as typically used when playing a real chanter.